AndreasSchneider89/meine-java-projekte/README.md

 GravityMaterieSimulator16122021.zip:
 After you have tested the jar file as a demo, you can use my java code, familiarize yourself with it and experiment with the various simulations that I have already implemented.
+At first you can download and add the ACM Java library and run the class MassekugelnReloaded4.

 Mandelbrotmenge.zip: